englishphilosophy/markit/README.md

 be easily translated into HTML for displaying texts on the web.
 But:

-1. Markdown lacks some markup options that are useful in textual scholarship - e.g. for small capitals (a common format in many historical texts), for footnotes, for citations, or for mentions of named individuals.
+1. Markdown lacks some markup options that are useful in textual scholarship - e.g. for small capitals (a common format in many historical texts), margin comments, footnotes, or citations.
 You can get around these issues somewhat by just including your own HTML in a Markdown file - but then you lose precisely the benefit of Markdown's conciseness in those cases.
 2. Since Markdown is specifically aimed at generating HTML, there aren't any standard tools for _stripping_ the markup from a Markdown file, so that you can search or analyse the plain text content.
-3. More fundamentally, Markdown lacks any way to mark up the _structure_ of a text (dividing it into books, parts, sections, chapters, etc.).
+3. More fundamentally, Markdown doesn't have a very satisfactory way to mark up the _structure_ of a text (dividing it into books, parts, sections, chapters, etc.).
 This is a deal-breaker in most cases for textual scholarship.

 Markit is basically Markdown, but with the three limitations above addressed.
-It has some additional markup options for things useful in textual scholarship, it outputs plain text as well as HTML, and it provides a way to mark up the structure of a text.
+It has some additional markup options for things useful in textual scholarship, it outputs plain text as well as HTML, and it provides a convenient way to work with structured texts of arbitrary complexity.

 At the moment, the additional markup options are hard-coded to what is needed for the [English Philosophical